EXPSIN/constructive_safety_critical_control/readme.md

 # 2. Positive Basis Generation

-By running the main file in the folder `generate_positive_basis`, you can generate the desired positive basis vectors.
-These vectors are an essential part of the controller design process and are used to ensure that the system meets specific theoretical properties.
+By running the main file in the folder `generate_positive_basis`, we can generate the desired positive basis vectors.

 ## Usage
 - Navigate to the `generate_positive_basis` folder.